tinyvision-ai-inc/tinyclunx33_public/RTL/README.md

 This will have built the Verilog sources of a RISC-V CPU system.
 You can now use these updated sources in the next step.

+This will also build the `litex.overlay` and `litex.cfg` which can be passed to a Zephyr system for make the drivers match your custom architecture.

 ## Build the bitfile with Radiant